St. Michael the Archangel

 St. Michael and All Angels Episcopal Church had its beginnings in Clayton in 1913 and combined with The St. George’s Episcopal Church in 1928 to become The Church of St. Michael & St. George.

-St. George, the patron saint of England, was a martyr who suffered near Lydda, also known as Dispolis, in current-day Palestine.
+St. George, the patron saint of England, was a martyr who suffered near Lydda, also known as Diospolis, in the Holy Land.
 Little else is known of St. George.

 In 1845, St. George’s Episcopal Church was established in the City of St. Louis.
 In 1928, St. George’s Episcopal Church was combined with The Church of St. Michael and All Angels to create The Church of St. Michael & St. George.